 Under Section 16(a) of the Securities Exchange Act of 1934, the Company's directors, executive officers and the beneficial holders of more than 10% of the Company's common stock are required to file reports of ownership and changes in ownership with the Securities and Exchange Commission.
-Based on our records and other information, the Company believes that during 2004 all applicable Section 16(a) filing requirements were met.
+During 2005 Ralph Bartel late filed one Form 4 relating to two transactions, Holger Bartel late filed one Form 4 relating to one transaction, Ralph Bartel 2005 Trust late filed one Form 3 relating to one transaction, and TZOO Inc. late filed one Form 3 relating to one transactions pursuant to which Ralph Bartel established the Ralph Bartel 2005 Trust, transferred shares of the Company to TZOO Inc., a newly formed corporation controlled by the trust, and transferred a 1% interest in the newly formed corporation to his brother, Holger Bartel.
+Other than these late filings, the Company believes that all applicable Section 16(a) filing requirements were met during 2005.